Gun show loophole: Contributing events

-After the July 2012 Aurora, Colorado shooting in Colorado, the October 2012 Azana Spa shooting in Wisconsin, and the December 2012 Sandy Hook Elementary School shooting involving weapons legally purchased and owned by the shooter's mother, debates regarding the gun show loophole resumed.
-After the Aurora shooting, then-president of the NRA, David Keene, said that such tragedies are often exploited by the media and politicians.
+Debate and reports about the gun show loophole resumed after the July 2012 Aurora, Colorado, shooting, the October 2012 Azana Spa shooting in Wisconsin, in which the handgun used was purchased legally in a private transaction, not at a gun show, and the December 2012 Sandy Hook Elementary School shooting involving weapons legally purchased and owned by the shooter's mother.
+After Sandy Hook, senators proposed an amendment to federal legislation requesting universal background checks to close the gun show "loophole".
+David Keene, then-president of the NRA, said after the Aurora shooting that such tragedies are often exploited by the media and politicians.
 He said, "Colorado has already closed the so-called 'loophole' and the killer didn't buy his guns at a gun show."
-The handgun in the Azana Spa shooting was purchased legally in a private transaction, not at a gun show.

 After the Charleston church shooting in 2015 raised the topic of background checks, former president Obama took executive actions in effort to close the gun show loophole.
 In accordance with The Brady Act and certain state's laws, licensed gun dealers may complete firearm sales with an incomplete background check after three days.
-The result of the background check in this case is technically referred to as a default proceed, which does not involve a private sale.
+The result of the background check in this case is technically referred to as a "default proceed", which does not involve a private sale.
 The perpetrator was prohibited from purchasing a firearm but was able to complete the purchase of a gun used in the attack through a licensed seller when his background check remained incomplete after the required three day waiting period.
 After the Charleston attack, the three day default proceed provision also came to be known as a Charleston loophole.
 In a statement during the aftermath of the shooting, former FBI Director James Comey told reporters the shooter should have been denied, but the data was added incorrectly into the (NICS) database.

+According to a 2022 analysis by the New York Times, it was estimated that among the perpetrators of mass shootings, four bought from private sellers, including the gunman of the 2019 Midland–Odessa shootings, in which the gunman had purchased a rifle through a private seller after a previous federal background check prevented him from purchasing a gun in 2014.
+NBC reported that sources close to the negotiations of The Bipartisan Safer Communities Act remained uncertain that it could close the gun show loophole, also that they had the 2019 Midland-Odessa shooter in mind during the proceedings.
+The law was passed in 2022 with bipartisan support after mass shootings occurred in Uvalde, Texas and Buffalo, New York the same year.